Back to all reviews

 Available in the free plan: 1:1 Huddles only (no group calls)

 Huddles are Slack's name for its audio and video call feature.
-They allow you to make an audio or a video call to your team members in a dedicated channel, group conversations, or a DM.
+They allow you to make audio or video calls to your team members in dedicated channels, group conversations, or DMs.

 A huddle in Slack